GodotWildJam/gwj-accessibility-scripts/ROADMAP.md

 ### Considerations

 There is no 1-to-1 feature for every item listed in the guidelines.
-Each one in the roadmap is meant to provide developers with the means of meeting one or more of the guidlines, while remaining flexible enough to fit more than one use-case.
+Each one in the roadmap is meant to provide developers with the means of meeting one or more of the guidelines, while remaining flexible enough to fit more than one use-case.

 ## Basic